Steak Stir Fry

 For the best beef stir-fry, we used sirloin steak.
 It is a nice, tender cut of meat that marinates and sautés well in a stir fry.
 It’s a very versatile cut of steak that you almost can’t go wrong with.
 The downside to sirloin steak is that it can easily get overcooked.
 For optimal results, stir fry until JUST cooked through.
 Other cuts of steak that work well for stir fry includes flank steak, skirt steak, and rump steak.

-How do you slice the steak?
+How do you slice the steak for steak stir fry?

 I like to slice my steak SUPER thin.
 Seriously, like paper thin (like at the Mongolian BBQ restaurants).
 The thinner, the better.
 An easy tip for slicing steak is to freeze the steak for 10-15 minutes before slicing, then slice it with a sharp knife.
 I also like to cut it on a 30 to 45-degree angle against the muscle fibers instead of slicing it straight down so I can get it even thinner.
 You will find that the flavor is better, and it is easier for kids to eat.
 It also absorbs the marinade better.